D-E-F-E-A-T/Puppeteer-Crawler/README.md

  * run redis-cli from the file you downloaded(Redis-x64-3.2.100)
  * type command - flushall
+ * when redis-server is running type in redis-cli ctrl + c to delete monitoring to debugging

 4. type in your terminal to start: